-- 11.6 The procurement will be managed in line with the appropriate Rule, dependent on the total value of the contract (unless otherwise detailed by the Framework/DPS Owner). - Procurements valued under £10,000 see Rule 6.4 - Procurements valued between £10,000 and £49,999 see Rule 7.3 - Procurements valued between £50,000 and Current Goods and Services Public Procurement Threshold see Rule 8.6 and 8.9 - Procurements for Works Contracts Valued between the Goods and Services Public Procurement Threshold and the Works Public Procurement Threshold see Rule 9.4 and 9.7 - Procurements valued over the Relevant Public Procurement Threshold see Rule 10.8 and 10.11 - 11.7 It is recommended that the Further Competition Template document is used which can be obtained from the procurement portal or Welland Procurement; if template documentation is provided by the Framework/DPS Owner, Officers can make use of this.
+- 11.5 In some instances Officers may need to consider TUPE implications. - 11.6 Contract award must be approved as per 2.9 of this document. - 11.7 The contract must be signed/sealed in line with the appropriate Rule, dependent on the total value of the contract. - Procurements valued under £10,000 see Rule 6.5 - Procurements valued between £10,000 and £49,999 see Rule 7.12 - Procurements valued between £50,000 and Current Goods and Services OJEU Threshold see Rule 8.13 - Procurements for Works Contracts Valued between the Goods and Services OJEU Threshold and the Works OJEU Threshold see Rule 9.13 - Procurements valued over the Relevant OJEU Threshold see Rule 10.16